-Development, Planning and Regulation of the Telefonica Group.
-Between December 2005 and July 2006 he was Executive Chairman of assumed the

-Directorate

-Lada Díaz, Luis

-Telefonica de España.

-Currently, he is non-executive Chairman of Grupo Segur, member of the Board of Directors of Indra Sistemas and member of its Strategy Committee, Administrator of Ribafuerte, S.L. and Chairman of Perlora Inversiones.
+Г Currently, he is non-executive Chairman of Grupo Segur, member of the Board of Directors of Indra Sistemas and member of its Strategy Committee, Administrator of Ribafuerte, S.L. and Chairman of Perlora Inversiones.
 He is also member of the Counsel Board of ASSIA Inc., of the Círculo de Empresarios and of the Consejo del Colegio de Ingenieros de Telecomunicación.
 He has been member of the Government Board and Vice Chairman of the Spanish Telecommunications Engineers Association, as well as member of the Board of Directors of several companies of the Information Technology field.
 He has been awarded with different professional and business honours.
 Born in Zaldibar (Vizcaya), he holds the position of member of the Board of Directors and of the Executive Committee, and Coordinating Director of GAMESA CORPORACIÓN TECNOLÓGICA, S.A.

-Holds a Degree in Electronic Technical Engineering by the University of Mondragón and PADE (Programa de Alta Dirección de Empresas) by the IESE.

-Along his professional career he has hold different posts in the private sector, like Technical and Management in diverse COPRECI (1971-1982), the post of Management Director FAGOR Ωf ELECTRÓNICA and he was also member of the Management Counsel of Fagor, S. Coop.
+Aldecoa Sagastasoloa, José María Holds a Degree in Electronic Technical Engineering by the University of Mondragón and PADE (Programa de Alta Dirección de Empresas) by the IESE.
+Along his professional career he has hold different posts in the private sector, like diverse Technical and Management in COPRECI (1971-1982), the post of Management Director of FAGOR ELECTRÓNICA and he was also member of the Management Counsel of Fagor, S. Coop.
 (1982-1991).
 Between 1984 and 1991 he was Deputy Chairman of ANIEL (Asociación Nacional de Industrias Electrónicas) and Chairman of the Board of Components.
-Likewise his post as member of the Board of the Management European Association of electronic components (EECA) between 1986 and 1991 shall be pointed out.

-From 1992 until 2012 his professional career was developed in MONDRAGON CORPORACION holding diverse posts like Deputy Chairman (1992-2006), General Director of the Components Division (1992-1999), Chairman of the Congress and of its Permanent Committee (1994-1995), General Director of the Automotive Division (1999-2006), and he was also member of the General Board (1992-2006).
-In 2007 he was appointed Chairman of the General Board, post he held until July 2012.
+Likewise his post as member of the Management Board of the European Association of electronic components (EECA) between 1986 and 1991 shall be pointed out.
+From 1992 until 2012 his professional career was developed in MONDRAGON CORPORACION holding diverse posts like Deputy Chairman (1992-2006), General Director of the Components Division (1992- 1999), Chairman of the Congress and of its Permanent Committee (1994-1995), General Director of the Automotive Division (1999- 2006), and he was also member of the General Board (1992-2006).
+In 2007 he was

-Aldecoa Sagastasoloa, José María